 Write a care and emergency plan for your horse

-Ensure your Yard Manager and / or buddies know what to do in the event of an emergency for your horse.
-This is good routine practice to have in place, in the event that if you are uncontactable, and a serious decision needs to be made for your horse such as referral to an equine hospital for potential colic surgery.
+Having a care and emergency plan is good practice to have in place for a wide range of scenarios.
+For example, if you are uncontactable, and a serious decision needs to be made for your horse such as referral to an equine hospital for potential colic surgery.

 Advice for Road Users